Gimbardo/quagsire-splashscreen/README.md

 # quagsire-splashscreen
-A simple splash screen for plasma kde that shows a running quagsire
+A simple splash screen for plasma kde that shows a **gif** of a running quagsire

 ![Image](contents/previews/splash.png)